 The Labour Party manifesto included a commitment to reduce gambling-related harm.
-55 This would involve reforming gambling regulation, strengthening protections, and working with the industry to ensure responsible gambling.
-On 6 August 2024, in response to a parliamentary question on what plans it had to reduce gambling advertising, the government said it would "consider the best available evidence" to inform decisions on how to fulfil its manifesto commitment.
+This would involve reforming gambling regulation, strengthening protections, and working with the industry to ensure responsible gambling,

+On 17 October 2024, in response to a parliamentary question on the impact of gambling companies advertising through sport, the government said it was "considering the best available evidence from a wide range of sources" to inform decisions on how to fulfil its manifesto commitment.
+The government would provide updates "soon".
 56

-55 Labour Party, Change [PDF], June 2024, p103 (accessed 14 August 2024)
+Labour Party, Change [PDF], June 2024, p103 (accessed 21 October 2024)